Sross123/Sross123/README.md

 - 👋 Hi, I’m @Sross123
-- 👀 I’m interested in Full Stack In MERN Technology
+- 👀 I’m interested in Full Stack In MERN Technology and React Native
 - 🌱 I’m keep updating myself with Javascriipt and new things
 - 📫 How to reach me shashiross9@gmail.com